Emergency Dentistry – Vienna, VA

 Can I wait until my next appointment?

 No one has time for an unplanned dental visit.
 As tempting as it might be to wait to have the issue treated, as with any emergency, time is of the utmost importance.
 If you wait too long to see your dentist, it could cost you your tooth.
-Instead, it’s best to contact our office right away and provide the appropriate first aid at home.
-We’ll get you into our office quickly to restore a healthy smile, so you can get back to enjoying your day.
+Instead, it’s best to contact our dental office right away and provide the appropriate first aid at home.
+We’ll get you into our dental office quickly to restore a healthy smile, so you can get back to enjoying your day.

 Should I go to the hospital’s emergency room?